SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Numerical Results

 The same example, as a comparison, is simulated with the proposed SIE method with non-conforming mesh refinements.
 An initial two-level homogeneous refinement, as in Fig.~\ref{figure:refine1}, is first applied to the boundary triangles.
 Then, boundary layer mesh refinement, as in Fig.~\ref{figure:refine2}, is adopted with varying $t_N$.
 The resultant mesh is densely meshed near the boundary while the number of unknowns increases moderately.
-In Fig.~\ref{fig:combined_psm}~(b), we show the convergence of the EPR at the SM interface.
-The simulation time covers all the time consumption to get the EPRs.
-By comparing Fig.~\ref{fig:combined_psm}~(a) with Fig.~\ref{fig:combined_psm}~(b), we can conclude that, to get solutions with an accuracy of $15\%$, roughly 200 times acceleration can be achieved with the proposed method.
+In Fig.~\ref{fig:combined_psm}, we also show the convergence of the SIE results.
+The simulation time covers all the time consumption to get the EPRs at the SM interface.
+By comparing FEM results with SIE results, we can conclude that, to get solutions with an accuracy of $15\%$, roughly 200 times acceleration can be achieved with the proposed method.